Angelo Dibona

-Angelo Dibona (7 April 1879 – 21 April 1956, nickname: Pilato) was an Austro-Hungarian and Italian mountaineer.
+Angelo Dibona (7 April 1879 – 21 April 1956, nickname: Pilato) was an Austro-Hungarian mountaineer.
+In World War I, he fought for Austria, but his home South Tyrol was annexed by Italy anyway.
 He is remembered as one of the great pioneers of climbing in the Dolomites and is responsible for many first ascents throughout the Alps.
 The Aiguille Dibona in France, the Campanile Dibona (Monte Cristallo) and the Dibona-Kante on the Cima Grande di Lavaredo (both in Italy) are named after him.

 Biography

 Dibona was born in Cortina d'Ampezzo in 1879.
 From 1905 he was a mountain guide and a ski instructor in the Cortina area, and he became known for pioneering routes in the Dolomites, making more than 70 first ascents and becoming the leading climber during the heyday of climbing in the Dolomites.
-In 1910 he made the second ascent of the Christomannosturm in the Trentino-Alto Adige/Südtirol, 13 years after its first ascent.
+In 1910 he made the second ascent of the Christomannosturm in the Latemar, 13 years after its first ascent.
 Dibona's route included a 600 m high rock face with fifth-degree passages.
 He made notable ascents of a number of peaks in other parts of the Alps in the early 1900s.
 In the course of his life he climbed Italian, Austrian, German, French, Swiss, British and Slovenian mountains.

 One of his most notable first ascents was of the Pain de Sucre du Soreiller, a 3130 m granite peak in the French Massif des Écrins, which he climbed in 1913 with Guido Mayer (an Austrian client with whom he climbed many peaks in the Dolomites and other parts of the Alps).
 This mountain was renamed the Aiguille Dibona in his honor.
 Dibona developed a long-term and almost symbiotic friendship with Mayer and his brother.
 The first ascent of Dibona with Luigi Rizzi and the brothers Guido and Max Mayer on the very high southwest face of the Croz dell'Altissimo (Brenta) is known, where Dibona made sections of the upper V ° during complete free climbing on August 16, 1910.